Keyboard Monument: History

-In May 2019 it became known that the monument is facing threat of demolition.
+In May 2019 it became known that the monument was facing threat of demolition.
 The nearby stairway was destroyed.

+In 2025, the monument was cleaned and restored (with the paint removed from the keys) at the cost of 600,000 rubles donated by local residents and businesses.

 Events

 Regular celebrations are held near the object.
 Among them the annual internationally recognised Sysadmin Day on the last Friday in July.
 Before 2010 Yekaterinburg technicians were gathering at separate places, and since 2010 Yekaterinburg authorities granted official permission for the event to be held near the Keyboard Monument with support from IT companies.
-There are "sysadmin competitions" between participants: they throw defunct PC mice to reach maximum distance and also throw such mice (with their "tails" cut out) within an empty distant computer case used as basket.
+There are "sysadmin competitions" between participants: they throw defunct PC mice to reach maximum distance and also throw such mice (with their "tails" cut out) into a distant empty computer case used as basket.
 Additionally, they powerlift a bundle of unused HDDs.
 In 2016 during such an event a memorial plaque was set up at the monument to honour Eugene Zorin, the Yekaterinburg FidoNet organiser and Internet pioneer who died recently.
 In the end of April, the "Keyboard Subbotniks" are also held, when people are cleaning and re-painting the monument, and "sports competitions" also take place.
 Two volunteers from the USA took part in the procedure in 2017, local press reports.